Quenten Martinus

-Quenten Geordie Felix Martinus (born 7 March 1991) is a Curaçaoan footballer who plays as a left wing for J1 League club Kyoto Sanga FC and the Curaçao national team.
+Quenten Geordie Felix Martinus (born 7 March 1991) is a Curaçaoan former professional footballer who played as a left winger.
+He represented the Curaçao national team.

+Club career

 He has also played for SC Heerenveen, FC Botoșani, Yokohama F. Marinos and Urawa Red Diamonds.

-Career
+On 2 September 2023, Martinus signed with TOP Oss.
+After just one appearance for the club, he announced his retirement in January 2024 due to ongoing injuries.

+International career

 He scored his first national goal for Curaçao against U.S. Virgin Islands in the Concacaf Nations League.